mohamedelziat50/attendance-automation-MSP/README.md

 - Only the **Word** export functionality is distributed in the standalone app for simplicity and reliability.

 ### 💻 Windows

+> The standalone app requires administrator privileges to export files (e.g., saving Word documents).
+This is a standard requirement for file operations in some Windows environments.
+Rest assured, the app is safe and only requests these permissions to save your exported documents securely.

 ![Setup Wizard Preview](https://github.com/user-attachments/assets/0a436620-5b05-4cc4-8dd9-9cdc47c45b31)